 39. Shaolin Temple and other monuments in Dengfeng: This is one of the most recent additions to UNESCO sites in China and we were actually there when it was accepted by UNESCO and it was all over the news.
 Exciting times.
 Shaolin Temple is the most famous of course, but tucked away in the mountains are a number of other temples and academies of higher learning.
 Accomplished Summer 2010

 40. Danxia Landforms of China -This is a formation of rocks spread out through 6 provinces including the one I live in, Zhejiang.
 It’s a special type of red sandstone cliffs that have been eroded away through time.
-I’ll assume I haven’t seen it yet, but who knows, I’ve gone on a lot of trips in the area and maybe have passed them.
+While these landforms are all over and I’m sure I’ve seen a few, I went to the very famous one in Zhangye.
+Accomplished Summer 2015

 41. The West Lake of Hangzhou: This was admitted by UNESCO this year.
 I wonder what took so long.
 Anyway, the West Lake is practically in my backyard and I’ve seen it many, many times.
 UNESCO says the gardening at the West Lake has influenced the garden design of not only the rest of China, but Japan and other countries around the world as well.
 You go West Lake.
 Accomplished September 2009

 So, how am I doing on my goal to see every single UNESCO World Heritage Site in China?
-Out of 41 places I have seen….22 (updated Feb.
+Out of 41 places I have seen….23 (updated Feb.
 2016).
 More than halfway there!